How To Write A Press Release Email in 2025

 The goal of your body is to connect your press release with what you mentioned in your introduction.

-It’s up to your email body to make the connection and show your audience (the journalists in this case) why this food event is a relevant topic for them.
+Your email body is responsible for making the connection and showing your audience (the journalists in this case) why this food event is relevant to them.

 That’s it.
 All it takes is a concise sentence or two.